wavetermdev/waveterm/BUILD.md

 task package
 ```

-## Debugging the Client
+## Debugging

+### Frontend logs

 You can use the regular Chrome DevTools to debug the frontend application.
 You can open the DevTools using the keyboard shortcut `Cmd+Option+I` on macOS or `Ctrl+Option+I` on Linux and Windows.
+Logs will be sent to the Console tab in DevTools.

+### Backend logs

+Backend logs for the development version of Wave can be found at `~/.waveterm-dev/waveapp.log`.
+Both the NodeJS backend from Electron and the main Go backend will log here.